paul-breen/xcsv/README.md

 and the `data` attribute is a `pandas.DataFrame`, and so has all the features of the [pandas](https://pandas.pydata.org/docs/index.html) package.

-The package also has a `Reader` class for reading an extended CSV file, and similarly a `Writer` class for writing an `XCSV` object to a file in the extended CSV format.
+The package also has a `Reader` class for reading an extended CSV file into an `XCSV` object, and similarly a `Writer` class for writing an `XCSV` object to a file in the extended CSV format.
 In addition there is a `File` class that provides a convenient context manager for reading and writing these files.

 ### Examples